mehermvr/pose_interpolator/README.md

 # SE(3) Pose Interpolation

-A minimal Python package for smooth SE(3) pose interpolation between 4x4 transformation matrices, implemented in C++ with pybind11 and Sophus.
+A minimal Python package for SE(3) pose interpolation between 4x4 transformation matrices, implemented in C++ with pybind11 and Sophus.

 ## Installation